Skip to main content

 Why barefoot running has a research base

 Most adults grew up running in cushioned shoes, and the cushioned-shoe footstrike pattern is heel-first.
-The 2010 Lieberman Nature paper that ignited the barefoot-running conversation showed that habitually barefoot populations — runners who had never worn shoes — landed forefoot-first 75-80% of the time, while habitually shod populations landed heel-first 75% of the time.
+The 2010 Lieberman Nature paper that ignited the barefoot-running conversation measured this directly: Kenyan adolescents who had never worn shoes landed forefoot-first 66% of the time barefoot, self-identified adult barefoot/minimalist runners landed forefoot-first 75% of the time, and habitually shod adults landed heel-first 100% of the time in running shoes (83% even barefoot; 97% for habitually shod Kenyan adolescents in shoes).
+The oft-quoted "75-80% heel-strike" figure is the paper’s own background citation to earlier studies of ordinary shod runners, not a result from its own barefoot subjects.
 The biomechanical consequence is large: heel-strike running on a hard surface produces a sharp impact transient spike that forefoot-strike running does not Lieberman 2010.

 The follow-up literature on adult barefoot transition is more cautious.
-Ryan and colleagues at La Trobe ran a 10-week randomised trial transitioning shod runners to minimal shoes; the transition group had 3-4× the incidence of metatarsal stress reactions visible on MRI compared to the control group Ryan 2014.
+Ryan and colleagues ran a 12-week randomised trial that assigned 103 recreational runners to a neutral cushioned shoe, a partial-minimalist shoe, or a full-minimalist (five-toe) shoe and tracked self-reported injury events and pain; the partial-minimalist group logged the most injuries (12, versus 4 in the neutral-shoe group), and the full-minimalist group reported more shin and calf pain Ryan 2014.
 The adaptation to forefoot striking is real but takes the bones months to catch up with the muscle and tendon changes.

 Why damp firm sand is the ideal transition surface